A speedy knitting style known for seemingly complicated hand movements, an advanced user zooms through stitches.

 - Over the forefinger

 How Do You Wrap Yarn For Continental Knitting?

 Wrapping yarn creates a new loop or stitch when knitting.

-To start the knit stitch, follow steps 1-3 in the tutorial below.
-Wrap the yarn around the right handed knitting needle from left to right.
+For the knit stitch, wrap the yarn around the right handed knitting needle from left to right.

 Looking for something new?
 Read my arm knitting tutorial.

 How To Do The Knit Stitch in Continental Knitting